stashed/docs/docs/guides/managed-backup/dedicated-storage-namespace/index.md

 ---
 title: Cross-Namespace Backup and Restore | Stash
-description: A guide on how to use backup and restore across namespaces using Stash.
+description: A guide on how to use backup and restore keeping the storage resources in a separate namespace in Stash.
 menu:
   docs_{{ .version }}:
-    identifier: use-cases-cross-namespace-backup
+    identifier: managed-backup-dedicated-storage-namespace
     name: Cross-Namespace Backup and Restore
-    parent: use-cases
+    parent: managed-backup
-    weight: 50
+    weight: 10
 product_name: stash
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

-# Cross-Namespace Backup and Restore
+# Backup and Restore Using a Dedicated Storage Namespace

-This guide will show you how to take backup and restore across namespaces using Stash.
+This guide will show you how to take backup and restore keeping the storage resources (Repository and backend Secret) in a dedicated namespace using Stash.

 ## Before You Begin